View Hazel Moore's Obituary on www.iomtoday.co.im/ and share memories

 |

 Moore.
+Hazel, aged 90 years, of Pinehurst Close, Douglas.
 On Tuesday 7th January 2020 peacefully at Marathon Court Nursing Home.
-Hazel aged 90 years of Pinehurst Close, Douglas.
 Funeral service and cremation will be held at Douglas Crematorium on Friday 24th January 2020 at 1.15pm.
 Family flowers only please.
-Donations in lieu of flowers, if so desired, may be sent to Hospice Isle of Man, Strang, Douglas.
+Donations in lieu of flowers, if so desired, may be sent to Hospice IOM, Strang, Douglas, Isle of Man.
 All enquiries please to Eric Faragher Ltd, Funeral Directors, 6 Main Road, Onchan, Tel 673109 or 622897 Email [email protected]